exadel-inc/CompreFace/README.md

 5. Windows search bar-> cmd->in the Command prompt-> cd ->paste the path to the extracted zip folder
 6. Run command: docker-compose up -d
 7. Open http://localhost:8000/login

-** Tips for Windows** (use Git Bash terminal)

-1. Turn of the git autocrlf with command: git config --global core.autocrlf false
-2. Make sure all your containers are down: $ docker ps
-3. In case some containers are working, they should be stopped: $ docker-compose down
-4. Clean all local datebases and images: docker system prune --volumes
-5. Go to Dev folder cd dev
-6. Run sh start.sh and make sure http://localhost:4200/ starts

 ## Simple tutorial of usage